sidd607/python-cool/README.md

 ## Python-Cool
-A compiler for COOL programming language built in Python.
+A compiler for COOL (Classroom Object Oriented Language) programming language built entirely in Python.